Kodak S-1 vs Nikon D3500

 The S-1 can be obtained in two different colors (black, white), while the D3500 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3500 is considerably larger (52 percent) than the Kodak S-1.
-Moreover, the D3500 is markedly heavier (26 percent) than the S-1.
+Moreover, the D3500 is substantially heavier (43 percent) than the S-1.
 In this context, it is worth noting that neither the S-1 nor the D3500 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (S-1) and the Nikon Lens Catalog (D3500).
 Mirrorless cameras, such as the Kodak S-1, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.